aleszu/text-mining-course/README.md

 # Visualization and communication

 Data analysis and extracted insights are nothing if they aren't communicated effectively.
-This section will introduce several tools and formats to help improve your data-driven storytelling.
+This section will introduce several visual formats to help improve your data-driven storytelling.

 ## Exporting CSVs